Rome (TV series): Cancellation and future

-HBO chairman Chris Albrecht announced in a July 2006 news conference that season two of Rome would be its last, citing the fact that the series (called "notoriously expensive" by Broadcasting & Cable) had been developed under a two-year contract with the BBC that would have been difficult for the BBC to extend due to the series' cost.
+HBO chairman Chris Albrecht announced in a July 2006 news conference that season two of Rome would be its last, citing the fact that the series (called "notoriously expensive" by Broadcasting & Cable) had been developed under a two-year contract with the BBC that would have been difficult for the BBC to extend due to the series's cost.
 Of the storyline, co-creator Heller said:

 I discovered halfway through writing the second season the show was going to end.
 The second was going to end with the death of Brutus.
 Third and fourth season would be set in Egypt.
 Fifth was going to be the rise of the Messiah in Palestine.
 But because we got the heads-up that the second season would be it, I telescoped the third and fourth season into the second one, which accounts for the blazing speed we go through history near the end.
 There's certainly more than enough history to go around.